 - 1. Select an EVEN number for modules in a string to have simpler string interconnectivity over mounting structures. - 2.
-Try to maximize modules per string within V{oc} and V{mpp} limits of the Inverter.
+Try to maximize modules per string within V{oc} and V{mpp} limits of the Inverter. - 3.
+Formation of strings should be designed in a way that cable management at the back of modules could be followed as per electrical installation rules and with shortest string cable length as well as minimum bends.

-- 3. Formation of strings should be designed in a way that cable management at the back of modules could be followed as per electrical installation rules and with shortest string cable length as well as minimum bends. - 4.
-Support the connectors and avoid a sharp bend from the PV Module cable box. - 5.
+- 4. Support the connectors and avoid a sharp bend from the PV Module cable box. - 5.
 If possible, keep the PV module strings connected and formed in horizontal lines to avoid row shadow impact on all strings in each wing of racks or trackers. - 6.
 Follow the instructions of the PV module manufacturer to select portrait or landscape position of modules. - 7.
 Do not combine separate ratings of PV modules in one string. - 8.
-The CL-60 inverter is a transformer-less inverter, so it cannot be used with grounded arrays.
+The CL125E inverter is a transformer-less inverter, so it cannot be used with grounded arrays.
 This inverter is designed only for floating/ungrounded arrays.
-Thin-Film modules designed to operate with floating arrays could be connected with the CL-60 inverter.
 Before finalizing your PV system design, contact the PV module manufacturer.